-Grade Changes - If a student's grade has been overturned due to an approved appeal after the progress evaluation is run, it is the student's responsibility to notify the College new information can be taken into consideration.
+Grade Changes - If a student's grade has been overturned due to an approved appeal after the progress evaluation is run, it is the student's responsibility to notify the Office of Financial Aid, so new information can be taken into consideration.

-Financial Aid Warning - A student who fails to meet Satisfactory Academic Progress will be placed on Financial Aid Warning but will remain eligible to receive Title IV funding for one term.
+Financial Aid Warning - A student who fails to meet SAP will be placed on Financial Aid Warning but will remain eligible to receive Title IV funding for one term.
 If at the end of the warning period (a term) and Satisfactory Academic Progress is not met, the student will be placed on Financial Aid Suspension.
-A student may submit an appeal which identifies their plan to meet Satisfactory Academic Progress at the end of the next term.
+A student may submit an appeal which identifies their plan to meet SAP at the end of the next term.